yutongwang777/yutongwang777.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Yutong Wang's page!"
+title: "Hi!
+This is Yutong Wang!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi!
-This is Yutong Wang
+About
 ======
 I am a B.Eng. student in **Biomedical Engineering** at **South China University of Technology**(SCUT).
 My research focuses on **DPI Prediction** and **Drug Design**.